Building an automated testing system for graphical software using QtTesting

 welsim_regression_record

 The translator module can also record check events, such as verifying a property.
-During check, an overlay will be drawn on the widget where the mouse hovers.
-If the overlay is green, it indicates that the widget can be checked; if it is red, it indicates otherwise.
+During the check, an overlay will be drawn on the widget where the mouse hovers.
+A green overlay indicates that the widget can be checked; if the overlay is red, it indicates otherwise.
 When clicking on the widget for checking, a check event will be recorded, and a related QString value will be output.
-This feature is also an important part of verifying numerical results in WELSIM automated testing.
+This feature is a crucial part when verifying numerical results in WELSIM automated testing.

 welsim_regression_check